France freezes company assets over Syria chemical weapons - Journal du Cameroun

-France on Friday imposed a six-month asset freeze on companies based in Syria, Lebanon and China after they were linked to an alleged chemical weapons programme in Syria.
+France on Friday imposed a six-month asset freeze on several international companies allegedly linked to a chemical weapons programme in Syria, as ministers meeting in Paris vowed that governments that gas their own people would not go unpunished.

+The asset freezes came as officials from some 30 countries met to discuss how to better identify and punish those who use nerve agents, which Western powers say have been employed not just in the Syrian war but the poisoning of an ex-Russian spy in Britain in March.

+“We are sending a clear message: there will never be impunity for those who gas fighters or civilians,” French Foreign Minister Jean-Yves Le Drian said after the meeting.

+British Foreign Secretary Boris Johnson added: “We need a new mechanism to identify not just the fact of the use of chemical weapons, but to identify the perpetrators.”

-The businesses include Sigmatec and the Al Mahrous Group, both based in Damascus; Technolab in Lebanon; and a trading company in Guangzhou in China, according to a list published in the government’s official gazette.
+Earlier France announced asset freezes against nine businesses including Sigmatec and the Al Mahrous Group, both based in Damascus; Technolab in Lebanon; and a trading company in Guangzhou in China, in a list published in the government’s official gazette.

 Two Syrian nationals will also face asset freezes as well as a person born in Lebanon in 1977 whose nationality was not given.